RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * You should write the domain name in fully qualified format, without a trailing dot.
 If a trailing dot is included it will be removed by the software and a warning message returned to the user.
 * If the nameserver name in the "nserver:" attribute is inside the domain being delegated it may be optionally followed by an IP address (IPv4 or IPv6).
 * The "ds-rdata:" attribute holds information about a signed delegation record for DNSSEC (short for DNS Security Extensions)
-* <font color="red">(Miguel notes: Not in the template) The "sub-dom:" attribute specifies a list of sub-domains of a domain.
-Domain names are relative to the domain represented by the **domain** object that contains this attribute.</font>
-* <font color="red">(Miguel notes: Not in the template) The "dom-net:" attribute contains a list of IP networks in a domain.</font>
-* <font color="red">(Miguel notes: Template does not have "mnt-lower") The domain object sets the authorisation required for the creation of other **domain** objects one level down in a hierarchy.
-This is set by the "mnt-lower:" and "mnt-by:" attributes.</font>
-* <font color="red">(Miguel notes: Template does not have "refer" aatribute)The "refer:" attribute is used to refer a query to another authorative database.
-See the [RIPE Database Query Reference Manual](../01.introduction-to-the-RIPE-Database/01-RIPE-Database-Documentation-Overview.md#ripe-database-documentation-overview) for an explanation of its use.
-This will be redundant when forward domains are removed and may be deprecated.</font>

 Here is a **domain** object template: